-- The boom must not be folded/unfolded while driving! - Never use the folding/unfolding functions before the sprayer has been stopped!
-FOLDING THE BOOM WHILE DRIVING WILL DAMAGE THE BOOM. - If maintenance work is going to be carried out on the boom hydraulic system, ensure that it is completely unfolded and placed on steady sturdy stands.
+The boom must not be folded/unfolded while driving!
+Never use the folding/unfolding functions before the sprayer has been stopped!
+Failure to do so will damage the boom.

 DANGER!

-- (Trailer only) Before unfolding the boom it is important to connect the sprayer to the tractor to prevent overbalancing of the sprayer. - Always engage the parking brake on the tractor/self-propelled sprayer before commencing any maintenance. - When folding or unfolding the boom, make sure that no persons or objects are within the operating area of the boom. - Always follow the guidelines listed below when driving in areas with overhead power lines: - Never use the folding/unfolding or tilt functions in areas with overhead power lines. - Unintended boom movements may cause contact with overhead power lines. - Only unfold and fold the boom on level ground.
+Before unfolding the boom it is important to connect the sprayer to the tractor to prevent overbalancing of the sprayer.

+DANGER!
+When folding or unfolding the boom, make sure that no persons or objects are within the operating area of the boom.

-Operating the boom
+DANGER!
+Always follow the guidelines listed below when driving in areas with overhead power lines:

+Never use the folding/unfolding functions in areas with overhead power lines.

+Unintended boom movements may cause contact with overhead power lines.

 ATTENTION!

-- If a folding sequence is not completed, a warning message will ask you to complete this sequence before starting next sequence. - Only buttons relevant for boom functions are mentioned here.
-Referpage 41 for descriptions of other buttons.

-Operation of the boom control HC6500 on Commander 2
+A label (ref. no. 978448) follows the sprayer.
+This label must be placed in the cabin visible from the operator's seat.

 ATTENTION!
+Only unfold and fold the boom on level ground.

+Operating the boom (Z-version) with HC 6500

+WARNING!
+The centre lock doesn't automatically unlock when start driving.
+Always unlock the centre before start driving!

-The centre locks automatically when pressing 2nd outer folding button.
+WARNING!
+The centre lock doesn't automatically lock when start folding.
+Always lock the centre before start folding the boom.

-ATTENTION!
-The centre lock automatically opens at speeds exceeding 1.5 km/h!